publiccodeyml/publiccode.yml/schema.md

 ### Key `logo`

-* Type: string or array of strings (path to file)
+* Type: string (path to file)
 * Presence: optional
 * Acceptable formats: SVG, SVGZ, PNG
 * Example: `img/logo.svg`

 This key contains the logo of the software.
-Logos should be in vector format, but raster formats are allowed as a fallback.
+Logos should be in vector format; raster formats are only allowed as a fallback.
+In this case, they should be transparent PNGs, minimum 1000px of width.

-Vector logos should be provided at least in two formats: a color one, and a monochromatic (black) one.

-Raster logos should be provided only if vector logos do not exist.
+### Key `monochromeLogo`

+* Type: string (path to file)
+* Presence: optional
+* Acceptable formats: SVG, SVGZ, PNG
+* Example: `img/logo-mono.svg`

+A monochromatic (black) logo.
+The logo should be in vector format; raster formats are only allowed as a fallback.
 In this case, they should be transparent PNGs, minimum 1000px of width.

 ### Key `platforms`